nalexai/hyperlib/README.md

 ```

 ## TODO:
-- Implement use of a bias in hyperbolic l;ayer
-- Make curvature in the hyperbolic layer a trainable variable
 - Implement an Attention Mechanism
 - Implement a Riemannian Adam Optimizer
 - Remove casting of layer variables to tf.float64